 We would be extremely grateful if you would provide a piece to include in our Glass Auction this year.
 If you have any questions, feel free to email us or call us at 215-925-2800 ext.
 117 or 115.

-To give you an idea of the kinds of artwork we offer at our Auction, here is a preview of some of the artwork we have already received.
-(Note: images are not represented to scale.)
+To give you an idea of the kinds of artwork we offer at our Auction, here is an example of artwork from previous auctions – items not to scale.

 The entire DONATION AGREEMENT can be completed online below.
 There are five sections in the form.
 Here is what you will be asked to provide.
 We suggest you have everything ready to upload before you begin.